splitwise/TokenAutoComplete/README.md

 Programatically add and remove objects
 ======================================

 You may want to prefill the list with objects.
 For example when replying to an email, you would want the To: and CC: fields to have the correct emails in them.
-You can use ```addObject``` to put these tokens in.
-If you are using ```TokenDeleteStyle.PartialCompletion``` , you will want to call ```addObject(obj, "completion text")``` to get appropriate replacement text, otherwise just call ```addObject(obj)```.
-You can also remove objects programatically with ```removeObject``` though this will remove all objects that return true when calling ```equals``` on them.
+You can use ```addObjectSync``` to put these tokens in.
+You can also remove objects programatically with ```removeObjectSync``` though this will remove all objects that return true when calling ```equals``` on them.
 If you have copies in the array, you may need to take special care with this.

-Finally there is a ```clear``` function to empty the EditText and remove all the objects.
+The `Sync` versions of these methods must be called from the UI thread.
+There are also `addObjectAsync` and `removeObjectAsync` that can be called from any thread, but will not update the view or data immediately.
+Finally, there is a ```clearAsync``` function to empty the EditText and remove all the objects.

 Letting users click to select and delete tokens
 ===============================================

-There are three different styles of click handling build into the project.
-Please open an issue if you need some behavior beyond this with your code!
-It's relatively easy to add custom click handling, but I'm not convinced anyone would need anything beyond the ones I've provided.
+There are four different styles of click handling build into the project.
 Call ```setTokenClickStyle``` to change the behavior.
+If you need more control over how click behavior works, please see issue #350.

 #### TokenCompleteTextView.TokenClickStyle.None